jina-ai/examples/pokedex-with-bit/README.md

 - Dashboard monitor

 To save you from dependency hell, we'll use the containerized version in these instructions.
 That means you only need to have [Docker installed](https://docs.docker.com/get-docker/).
 No Python virtualenv, no Python package (un)install.

-The code can of course run natively on your local machine, please [read the Jina installation guide for details](https://docs.jina.ai/chapters/install/via-pip.html).

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->